Mayuri14-ctrl/TIme-Series/README.md

 1. Apply differencing
 2. Log transformation
 3. Use seasonal ARIMA

+Periodogram: Identify dominant frequencies.
+It is computed by Fourier transform In the series with high periodicity , it should exhibit clear peaks at frequencies

+Handle multiple Periodicities
+Seasonal Decomposition: Use STL, what is STL-> trends, seasonality and residual component a Hybrid or Ensemble Model: Sarima or prophet

 Step 4 Find best parameters for ARIMA
 ACF and PACF